How to Cure Your Fear of Flying – Six Tips for Stress Free Travel

 By André Viljoen

-As a former , it wasn't unusual to hear of passengers experiencing anxiety or panic attacks during a flight.
-While cabin crew are trained to calm and reassure passengers, it can be a distressing experience for the sufferer, and unsettling for fellow travellers.
+As a former commercial pilot, it wasn't unusual to hear of passengers experiencing anxiety or panic attacks during a flight.
+While cabin crew are trained to calm and reassure passengers, it can be a distressing experience for the sufferer, and unsettling for fellow .

 Compare this to road travel, where in Britain alone there were 927 road users killed in 2021, with over 65,000 people suffering injuries in road traffic accidents.
 Globally, more than 1.35 million people die in road accidents every year.